Probing the limits of optical cycling in a predissociative diatomic molecule: Details of measurement stages

 \begin{itemize} \item \textit{Unperturbed}.
-We always monitor the $X(v''=0)$ population in the downstream, this serves as a signal calibration. \item \textit{Cleanup}.
-With $A^C_{0-1}$ laser, we can pump the natural population in the $X(v''=1)$ to $X(v''=0)$ state.
-This is to check cleanup efficiency \item \textit{State Prep}.
-With $A^S_{0-1}$ laser, we can pump the natural population in $X(v''=0)$ to $X(v''=1)$ state.
-This is to check state preparation efficiency.
-Only by pumping molecules to $X(v''=1)$ state efficiently, can we perform high SNR photon cycling on $X(v''=1)\rightarrow B(v'=1)$ transition.
-Otherwise, the loss due to predissociation will be too low to be measured \item \textit{State Prep + Cleanup}.
-We first populate $X(v''=1)$ state with $A^{S}_{1-0}$ laser, then move the $X(v''=1)$ population back to $X(v''=0)$ state.
-Signal should be comparable to the unperturbed case.
-This step is to solve for $\kappa$, $a$ and $n_1$, which are cleanup efficiency, state preparation efficiency and $X(v''=1)$ natural population \item \textit{State Prep + X-B 1-1 Cycling}.
-With most molecules in $X(v''=1)$ state, we can perform optical cycling via $B(v'=1)$ state.
-We should see signal increment compared to \textit{State Prep} due to photon cycling and a distribution of population based on VBR and predissociation probability \item \textit{State Prep + X-B 1-1 Cycling + Cleanup}.
-By cleaning up the population left in $X(v''=1)$ state, we know exactly how many molecules are left in $X(v''=1)$ state after photon cycling.
-Combined with previous stages, this provides us with five equations and five variables, and we can solve for the variables including $P_{pd}$. \end{itemize}
+We always monitor the $X(v''=0)$ population, {which} serves as calibration. \item \textit{Cleanup}.
+With an $A^C_{0-1}$ laser, we pump the natural population in $X(v''=1)$ to $X(v''=0)$ to check cleanup efficiency. \item \textit{State Prep}.
+With an $A^S_{1-0}$ laser, we pump the natural population in $X(v''=0)$ to $X(v''=1)$ to check state preparation efficiency.
+Only {after efficiently} pumping molecules to $X(v''=1)$ can we perform high-SNR {optical} cycling on $X(v''=1)\rightarrow B(v'=1)$.
+Otherwise, the predissociation {loss is} too low to measure. \item \textit{State Prep + Cleanup}.
+We first populate $X(v''=1)$ with $A^{S}_{1-0}$ laser, then move the $X(v''=1)$ population back to $X(v''=0)$. {The s}ignal {size} should be comparable to the unperturbed case.
+This step {helps to measure} $\kappa$, $a$ and $n_1$, which are cleanup efficiency, state preparation efficiency and $X(v''=1)$ natural population. \item \textit{State Prep + X-B 1-1 Cycling}.
+With most molecules in {the} $X(v''=1)$ state, we can perform optical cycling via $B(v'=1)$.
+We {expect a} signal increment compared to \textit{State Prep} due to {optical} cycling and a {re}distribution of population based on VBR and {\Ppd.} \item \textit{State Prep + X-B 1-1 Cycling + Cleanup}.
+By cleaning up the population in $X(v''=1)$, we {measure the} molecules left in $X(v''=1)$ after {optical} cycling.
+Combined with previous stages, this provides 5 equations and 5 variables including \Ppd. \end{itemize}